-The GPSS/H Interactive Debugger conveniently provides for rapid model development and verification.
-Simple debugger commands are used to control a model's execution and to examine its status.
+In GPSS/H, simple debugger commands are used to control a model's execution and to examine its status.
 Functions are provided to "step" through the model, to set breakpoints and traps that interrupt model execution based on multiple criteria, and to return to a previously saved state of the model.
 Almost all data values can be examined, including local data, global data, transaction attributes, entity statistics, and array data values.

-- The debugger provides a "windowing" mode that displays source code, model status, and interactive user input as the model runs. - A modeler can interrupt a long-running model at any time and use the debugging features to make sure that everything is running correctly before resuming execution.

-The GPSS/H debugger has almost no effect on execution speed.
+- The debugger provides a "windowing" mode that displays source code, model status, and interactive user input as the model runs. - A modeler can interrupt a long-running model at any time and use the debugging features to make sure that everything is running correctly before resuming execution. - The GPSS/H debugger has almost no effect on execution speed.
 Because of this, many modelers use the debugger as their everyday run-time environment for GPSS/H.